 - Military service

-The initial testing process consists of four phases all administered on the same day.
+The initial testing process consists of four written tests, all administered on the same day.

 Oral Board Interview

 If a candidate successfully passes the written tests, they will be scheduled for an oral board interview.
 Oral boards are scheduled the same day as the written tests, or that same week (priority is given to out-of-state and long-distance candidates for same day oral boards).
-The oral board interview is conducted in front of a panel of assessors from within the police department and city government.
+The oral board interview is conducted in front of a panel of sworn personnel from within the police department.
 The interview covers various issues that face police officers, and is a forum for candidates to express their opinions and respond to difficult situations.

 The polygraph examination will investigate the candidate's personal history.
 For more information, please see the Pre-Employment Polygraph page.

-The psychological evaluation will be performed and certified by a psychiatrist or psychologist selected by the Arvada Police Department.
-This evaluation is at the expense of, the Arvada Police Department.
+The psychological evaluation will be performed by a certified psychiatrist or psychologist selected by the Arvada Police Department.
+This evaluation is at the expense of the Arvada Police Department.

 Including, but not limited to, contact with former employers, associates, neighbors, and other pertinent sources.
 Investigators will research the applicant's military history, school records, police records, driving record, and personal history responses.

-Candidates who are offered employment and are not certified as a Peace Officer in the State of Colorado will attend a police academy at the expense of the department at the position of Police Recruit.
+Candidates who are offered employment and are not certified as a Peace Officer in the State of Colorado will attend a police academy at the expense of the department as a Police Recruit.
 Recruits who fail any component of the academy training or the Colorado P.O.S.T.
 Board Certification Examinations will be dismissed from employment.
 Police Recruits receive a salary and are eligible for city benefits while at the academy.
 The academy runs 22 weeks and recruits are not required to live there during the academy program.

 Field Training Program

-Certified candidates and graduating Police Recruits will then participate in the departments Orientation and Field Training Officer (FTO) Program.
+Certified candidates and graduating Police Recruits will then participate in the department's Field Training Officer (FTO) Program.
 The program includes daily evaluation of the new officer's performance